pacificpelican/vreel/README.md

 2. Upload videos from your computer

 ## design
-- vreel is built with [ReactJS](https://facebook.github.io/react/) components (the project actually uses [Preact](https://preactjs.com/) in React comptability mode) which make up the front-end of the project
+- vReel is built with [ReactJS](https://facebook.github.io/react/) components (the project actually uses [Preact](https://preactjs.com/) in React comptability mode) which make up the front-end of the project
 - the layout uses [CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)
-- the videos are served from the ExpressJS server, and due to the prohibitive cost of streaming large files through NodeJS, the video perma-link web pages are served directly by the Express server instead of by the (compiled) React components via RESTful APIs like the for rest of the site's functionality
+- the videos are served from the ExpressJS server, and due to the prohibitive cost of streaming large files through NodeJS, the video perma-link web pages are served directly by the [Express](http://expressjs.com/) server instead of by the (compiled) React components via RESTful APIs like for the rest of the site's functionality
 - the latest video uses an iframe to serve the video via Express
 - the left column uses DOM storage to save info on what video links to put i the list, and since DOM operations like that are async there is a refresh button there
 - API calls to the backend are done by the [Axios](https://github.com/mzabriskie/axios) library